-2006 Azstrian exports to this region skyrocketed to about 2008 It is billion.
-Imports grew to EUR 14.3 billion.
-Thus, arrive direct investments and the large volume of a sound economic basis for a policy of regional By way of example, let me mention the excellent between 6 Central and Eastern European industrial and Eastern European industrial and Eastern European industrial and Eastern European industrial Eastern European Eastern Eastern European Eastern European Eastern Eastern Eastern Eastern Eastern European Eastern E the Austrian business community as well as referation of Austrian Industry are getting more and rolved in the Black Sea and Caspian Sea region.
+Anstrian exports to this region skyrocketed to about 2000 the figures have doubled.

+arrive direct investments and the large volume of provide a sound economic basis for a policy of regional estip.
+By way of example, let me mention the excellent between 6 Central and Eastern European industructions, which we initiated in 2005.

-Federations share a whole range of common valuations.
+Federations share a whole range of common value and convictions.
 Above all, we believe in Europe as an analysis and political project.
-Therefore we are convinced a strong and competitive Europe is the right answer the opportunities and challenges of globalisation.
+Therefore we are convinced a strong and competitive Europe is the right answer are the opportunities and challenges of globalisation.

-In sepecially on fiscal, energy and climate policy as a free movement of labour, flexicurity and better this group is very productive and efficient.
+Figure 1 is a specially on fiscal, energy and climate policy as a single free movement of labour, flexicurity and better this group is very productive and efficient.
 Sevenmon initiatives and lobbying activities targeted at governments and the EU institutions have already arried out.
-I can assure you that we will continue to many solutions along these lines.
+I can assure you that we will continue to many these lines.

+the Austrian business community as well as received in the Black Sea and Caspian Sea region.

-Azerbaijan, Kazakhstan, Turkey, Ukraine and, Russia.
-The Federation of Austrian Industry became an associate member of the Union of Black red Caspian Confederation of Enterprises.
-This newly hand high-level network is going to be very valuable austrian business community in the years to come.
+Azerbaijan, Kazakhstan, Turkey, Ukraine and,

+Russia.
+The Federation of Austrian Industry

+became an associate member of the Union of Black

+Caspian Confederation of Enterprises.
+This newly

+caspian high-level network is going to be very valuable

+Le Austrian business community in the years to come.